buncombe/iii/README.md

 default.
 (Notice that it is also possible to adjust the variables in config.mk by using environment variables at build time.)

-Afterwards, enter the following command to build and install ii(1).
-(If necessary, run it as root):
+Afterwards, run the following command with the appropriate permissions in order to build and install ii(1):

 	$ make clean install